elasekness/BMS500C/Day2.md

 Align your reads to the reference genome with BWA, pipe the output to samtools to sort the reads by their coordinates and to convert to a binary format.
 Note that we could also use compressed fastq files.

 	bwa HQ596519.fasta wnv[A-G]_val_1.fastq wnv[A-G]_val_2.fastq | samtools sort -o wnv[A-G].sorted.bam

+You can view the alignment file with `samtools`.
+The SAM file is yet another tab delimited file where each line contains information on the read or its mate, mapping location, mapping quality, etc.

+	samtools view wnv[A-G].sorted.bam | more